mroberts1/BOOTSTRA.386/manual/index.md

 Back in the 70s Enterprise Resource Planning (ERP) software was hot. if you're manufacturing something, you have this cascade of inputs with costs, availability, all these constraints.
 You need to make sure you aren't losing money.
 In larger firms it's actually not easy to know how to price things and where the money is going and coming from. so spreadsheets, specifically Lotus 123, looks like feasible solution.

 Just at that moment, Hasegawa comes running over to me catching his breath.
-He's still too far away for me to hear him but has he gets closer I hear "they did it, they did it".
+He's still too far away for me to hear him but as he gets closer I hear "they did it, they did it".
 He's flustered, surprised, almost nervous.
 Kat and I give him a confused look.
 "They're called VisiCorp", come look.

 We follow him through the maze of stalls and see a large crowd around a number of IBM PCs.
 I'm a fairly tall guy so I peak over and see a black 3 button mouse hooked up to a screen displaying a cascade of black boxes in a monochrome graphics mode.
 In one of the boxes is a bar graph and another looks like a Lotus-123 screen, no - that's their own spreadsheet.